Power Her Up

 - Help you to build your confidence and break down limiting beliefs

-- Networking opportunities with other female entrepreneurs
+- Provide networking opportunities with other female entrepreneurs

 As part of this programme you will have access to a themed, in-person event once a month, a WhatsApp group and other benefits announced at these sessions.